Psychology (PSY)

 Brief orientation to the major and pre-curriculum evaluation of undergraduate-level knowledge and skills within the discipline of psychology.
 Required for all psychology majors during their first semester of upper-division enrollment.
 Course Information: Credit/No Credit grading only.

-The experimental method in psychology, including philosophical background and introduction to research strategies, designs, and descriptive statistics.
+An introduction to the experimental method in psychology that includes research strategies, designs, ethics and descriptive statistics.

 PSY 303.
 Statistics for the Behavioral Sciences.
 4 Hours.